foucar/CASS/README.md

 The cass::Analyzer singleton will pass the cass event to all user selected pre analyzers to pre process the data.
 The cass::PostProcessor will pass the event to all user defined postprocessors to be postprocessed.
-For further details on how to select what postprocessors should run please see section @ref inifilesetup.
+For further details on how to select what postprocessors should run please see section @ref ini_file.
 A list of analyzers can be found in cass::Analyzer in which you can also find links to specific documentation of each analyzer.